Hervor

-Hervör is the name shared by two female characters in the Tyrfing Cycle, presented in The Saga of Hervör and Heidrek with parts found in the Poetic Edda.
-The first, the viking Hervör, challenged her father Angantýr's ghost in his gravemound for his cursed sword Tyrfing.
+Hervör (Old Norse: Hervǫr) is the name shared by two female characters in the Tyrfing Cycle, presented in The Saga of Hervör and Heidrek with parts found in the Poetic Edda.
+The first, the Viking Hervör, challenged her father Angantýr's ghost in his gravemound for his cursed sword Tyrfing.
 She had a son, Heidrek, father of the other Hervör.
 The second Hervör was a commander killed in battle with her brother.

 The two are thought by some academics to be the same character, duplicated.

 Hervör, daughter of Angantyr

 Childhood

 Hervör was born after her father Angantyr died during a duel against the Swedish hero Hjalmar.
-His mother was Svafa, who was daughter of a Jarl Bjarmar.
+Her mother was Svafa, who was daughter of a Jarl Bjarmar.
 Rather than take on sewing or be raised as a bond-maid like other girls, Hervör proved to be as strong as the boys and learned archery, swordsmanship, and horse riding.

 She dressed like a man, fought, killed and pillaged under her male surname Hjörvard.

 When she learned of her father's identity, she decided to live as her father and to find Tyrfing, the magic sword.